priyanshu178/gcp-devops/README.md

 # gcp-devops
 ### This is a repo for gcp-devops ###

+- This application is written in python.
+- It shall be deployed on GKE.

 Task 1 : Setting up github repo according to best practices.
 -------------------------------------------------------------